French senators demand probe of Macron aides in Benalla affair

 Lying to parliament under oath is punishable by up to five years in prison and a 75,000 euro ($85,000) fine in France.

-Reporting by Michel Rose; Editing by Richard Lough and Gareth Jones
+Reporting by Michel Rose, Additional reporting by Jean-Baptiste Vey; Editing by Richard Lough and Gareth Jones